 Skip to contents

-The first thing to do before using tidypolars is to get some data as a Polars DataFrame or LazyFrame.
-You can read files with polars::pl$read_*() functions (to import them as DataFrames) or with polars::pl$scan_*() functions (to import them as LazyFrames). polars can read various file formats, such as CSV, Parquet, or JSON.
+Using tidypolars requires importing data as Polars DataFrames or LazyFrames.
+You can read files with the various read_*_polars() functions (such as read_parquet_polars()) to import them as DataFrames, or with scan_*_polars() functions (such as scan_parquet_polars()) to import them as LazyFrames.
+There are several functions to import various file formats, such as CSV, Parquet, or JSON.

 Here, we’re going to use the who dataset that is available in the tidyr package.
 I import it both as a classic R data.frame and as a Polars DataFrame so that we can easily compare dplyr and tidypolars functions.